Developer-Vipin-Chaudhary/LeanMVP/README.md

 ## how to quickly setup the application for testing

-## I pushed the ENV to this private repo, so you can test it out quickly without worrying about Database and other configurations
+## Env

+use .env.example to setup .env values both in frontend and backend

 ### start frontend